Azure-Samples/explore-iot-operations/samples/observability/instructions.md

 ### Data Sources Required

 1. **Prometheus / Azure Managed Prometheus**
-   - Must be scraping AIO metrics from your cluster
+   - Must be scraping IoT Operations metrics from your cluster
    - Configure the datasource during import

 2. **Azure Monitor (Log Analytics)**
-   - Workspace must be receiving container logs from your AIO cluster
+   - Workspace must be receiving container logs from your IoT Operations cluster
    - Configure the datasource during import
    - **Important**: You must provide your Azure Subscription ID in the dashboard's `subscriptionId` variable for log queries to work